jcraigk/kudochest/README.md

 This is a Ruby on Rails application that uses Postgres and Redis for storage.
 It integrates tightly with chat platforms (currently Slack and Discord), keeping teams and users synced server-side.
 This enables web-based user profiles/history, improved admin management, and gamification features.

-For a full list of features, see the wiki.
+For a full list of features, see the [Wiki](https://github.com/jcraigk/karmachest/wiki).

 # App Installation

-If you want to install KarmaChest into your organization's Slack or Discord team, you must setup a Slack App (or Discord App) and host this Rails app internally or on a public server.
-See the wiki for detailed instructions.
+If you want to install KarmaChest into your organization's Slack or Discord team, you must setup a Slack App (or Discord App) at the third party and host this Rails app internally or on a public server you control.
+See the [Wiki](https://github.com/jcraigk/karmachest/wiki) for detailed instructions.

 # Development Setup